-IBM Australia and National ICT Australia have joined forces to give open source software a boost into the enterprise space.
+IBM Australia and National ICT Australia (NICTA)have joined forces to give open source software a boost in the enterprise space.

 The collaboration, a first for both organisations, will run for three years and will be undertaken by NICTA at its University of New South Wales site.
 The research will focus on increasing the performance of open source software to facilitate its movement into enterprise computing.

 The collaboration was announced at the IBM centre for E-Business Innovation in Pyrmont near central Sydney.
 IBM Australia and New Zealand chief executive Phillip Bullock described the agreement as a recognition of the quality of researchers in Australia.